Your credit history and your home addresses

-But if you’ve taken out any credit agreement in joint names with someone else your credit file will show a link or ‘association’ to them.
 This means your poor credit history may affect them and vice versa.
-This could apply to joint loans or bank accounts, or cases where someone else has acted a guarantor for you.
+This could apply to joint loans or bank accounts, or cases where someone else has acted as a loan guarantor for you.

 To apply for disassociation, you need to contact the credit reference agencies directly.